hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ![](/img/virtualization-openapi-3.1-spec-file.png "HPE GreenLake OAS 3.1 specification for Virtualization download.")

-*The above figure shows a sample of the downloaded OpenAPI specification of the HPE GreenLake virtualization API.*
+*The above figure shows a sample of the downloaded OpenAPI specification of the HPE GreenLake API for virtualization.*

 ## API versioning